Officers:

 Duties and Responsibilities of the Committee:

-- Design, publish, and distribute brochures or place ads in state publications to publicize the Association and recruit new members as directed by the Executive Committee. (e.g., FHSLA placed an ad in the FLA publication Flash.
+2. Design, publish, and distribute brochures or place ads in state publications to publicize the Association and recruit new members as directed by the Executive Committee (e.g., FHSLA placed an ad in the FLA publication Flash).

-- Send out special mailings to former or prospective members as deemed necessary to maintain and build membership.
+3. Send out special mailings to former or prospective members as deemed necessary to maintain and build membership.
 Mailings should be timed so that responses can be received prior to the Annual Meeting.
 Coordinate with the President on all special mailings.
-(See also Objective 1 above, taken from the Strategic Plan.

-- Membership Chair will report on all activities at Executive and Annual Business Meetings, submit an Annual Report to the President, and submit a copy of any meeting reports to the President for placement in the archives.
+4. Membership Chair will report on all activities at Executive and Annual Business Meetings and submit an Annual Report to the President.

-- Send e-mail address of new members and changes in current members' addresses to the Electronic Discussion List Coordinator, the Database Directory Editor, and the Web Master.
+5. Send e-mail address of new members and changes in current members' addresses to the Electronic Discussion List Coordinator, the Database Directory Editor, and the Webmaster.

 CALENDAR OF EVENTS